DanOlmedo/README_generator/README.md

           #
-          The follwing dependencies are necessary to run the application: a
+          The follwing dependencies are necessary to run the application:
+          FS,iquirer

           General utility of application:
-          a
+          A node application to automatically create a high grade REAMD.md file

           License:
-          a
+          MIT

           Contributors:
-          a
+          DanOlmedo

           Test commands to demonstrate app functionality:
-          a
+          init()

           FAQs:
-          aa
+          What is this used for?
+To create an easy and fast README with input at the command line

-          If you have any questions, contact: a.
+          If you have any questions, contact: DanOlmedo.